Codecademy/docs/content/uiux/concepts/five-elements-of-ux-design/five-elements-of-ux-design.md

 ---
-Title: 'Five Elements of UX Design'
+Title: "Five Elements of UX Design"
-Description: 'The five elements of UX design, from abstract to concrete, are strategy, scope, structure, skeleton, and surface.
-This model was created and defined by designer Jesse James Garrett.'
+Description: "The five elements of UX design, from abstract to concrete, are strategy, scope, structure, skeleton, and surface.
+This model was created and defined by designer Jesse James Garrett."
 Subjects:
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'UI'
+  - "UI"
-  - 'UX'
+  - "UX"
 CatalogContent:
-  - 'intro-to-ui-ux'
+  - "intro-to-ui-ux"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The **five elements of UX design**, from abstract to concrete, are strategy, scope, structure, skeleton, and surface.
 This model was created and defined by designer Jesse James Garrett in [The Elements of User Experience](http://www.jjg.net/elements/).
 [User experience (UX) design](https://www.codecademy.com/resources/docs/uiux/ux-design) encompasses the entire process, while [user interface (UI) design](https://www.codecademy.com/resources/docs/uiux/ui-design) primarily focuses on the surface.